software-atelier/issue-tracking-sync/README.md

 From a SyncRequest, an issue is derived and the matching SynchronizationFlow is retrieved from the SynchronizationFlowFactory.
-As described in [syncFlowDefinitions](#syncflowdefinitions), a SynchronizationFlow can define an issue filter, and must define a collection of SynchronizationActions.
+As described in [syncFlowDefinitions](#syncflowdefinitions), a SynchronizationFlow can define an issue filter, and must define a collection of [actionDefinitions](#actionDefinitions).

 1. Load the source issue along with the key (=unique identifier) mapping.
 This step also verifies that the "last updated" timestamp of the synchronization request matches that of the loaded issue (if not, a SynchronizationAbortedException is thrown)
-2. Delegate the data mapping to one or several SynchronizationAction instances, which:
-    1. Load all mapped source fields into the Issue object
+2. Locate a fitting sync flow, applying filters where defined.
+3. If one (1) sync flow is found, call that flow with the loaded issue.
-    2. Optionally pass the Issue object to the target client, along with the (nullable) defaults for new issues.
-If the latter are missing and the target client fails to locate a target issue from the key field mapping, a SynchronizationAbortedException is thrown
+    1. If the flow cannot locate a target issue, and the flow doesn't define `defaultsForNewIssue`, a SynchronizationAbortedException is thrown

+### Custom classes

+The `settings.json` works with class FQNs, which must be present on the classpath, but not necessarily in this project.
+If custom field mappers, filters etc. are needed, they can be provided in a separate JAR.
+If those implementations might be of value to others, add them to this project in the `ch.loewenfels.issuetrackingsync.custom` package.